colinwilson/lotusdocs.dev/content/docs/guides/shortcodes/prism.md

 {{< /prism */>}}
 ```

 All code blocks highlighted by Prism feature the [Copy to Clipboard Button](https://prismjs.com/plugins/copy-to-clipboard/) plugin.
-Hover over (or tap if on mobile) either of the above examples and you'll see the copy button appear in the top right hand corner of the code block.
+Hover over (or tap if on mobile) the examples above and the copy button appears in the top right hand corner of the code block.
 Click this button to copy the code to your clipboard.

 ## Line Highlighting